 "One of the most enjoyable aspects of chemistry is the practical work.
-Each week we are scheduled for a full day in the undergraduate laboratory, where we perform various experiments, no two the same."
+Each week, we're scheduled for a full day in the undergraduate laboratory, where we perform various experiments.
+No two are ever the same."

 "I wanted a well established university with good rankings, but most importantly I wanted the right course.
 The MChem Chemistry was the perfect combination of modules and hands-on practical work.
 Surrey is incredibly proud of their Professional Training placements, and rightfully so.
 These elements made for an easy decision!

 I attended an Applicant Day, which was incredibly helpful.
 My first impression of the campus was that it was very big and beautiful!
 The atmosphere was one of the first things that hit me: it was relaxed and made me feel at ease.

 Everyone you see is here for the same reason you are, and it makes for a brilliant environment.